pulumi/docs/content/blog/aws-eks-managed-nodes-fargate/index.md

 ## Provisioning EKS Clusters

 Running a Kubernetes cluster isn't easy, but EKS makes the task of doing so much simpler.
-It offers out-of-the-box integrations with essential AWS sevices like IAM, EBS, Route53, and CloudWatch, so that your EKS clusters fit with your existing AWS security, storage, and monitoring practices.
+It offers out-of-the-box integrations with essential AWS services like IAM, EBS, Route53, and CloudWatch, so that your EKS clusters fit with your existing AWS security, storage, and monitoring practices.

 It's great to have all of the building blocks at your fingertips, and the `@pulumi/aws` package [exposes these raw capabilities of EKS to you](https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/aws/eks/#Cluster).
 [We also created an EKS package](/blog/easily-create-and-manage-aws-eks-kubernetes-clusters-with-pulumi/) to simplify common tasks, however, including creating the Kubernetes data plane, configuring VPC/CNI and subnet networking, and managing node groups.
 This package has been enlightened with the new features, and is what we'll use in our examples.